 No, laying the sod vertically or horizontally won't make a difference.
 You will only see the seams for a short while.
 Then it will all blend together.

 Keep the fertility rate up.
 Keep fertilizing on a regular basis to keep your lawn healthy.
 Fungus generally attacks unhealthy lawn.

-Use of a slow-release winterizing fertilizer is suggested or you can apply a 16-16-16 fertilizer.
+Use of a slow-release winterizing fertilizer is suggested.
 Follow the rate indicated by the manufacturer.
 We recommend winter fertilizing in November.